Latest updates

 The process removes PFAS-impacted soil and treats it with a natural product.
 This makes the PFAS stick to the product within the soil and stops it from moving when it rains.
 The treated soil is then placed back and covered with a clean layer of topsoil to prevent erosion.

-The former fire training area and Monocell
+The former fire training area and monocell

 Ongoing monitoring